stefanoarcuri/Getting_cleaning_data/README.md

 # datasciencecoursera
-This repository is for DSC course
+This repository is for getting and cleaning data